 Average speed formula

-Average speed is measured in units of distance per time.
-Common units are kilometers per hour (kph), miles per hour (mph), meters per second (m/s) and feet per second (ft/s).
-In our calculator the default unit is kph but you can change it to any of the common units.
+Typical units are kilometers per hour (kph), miles per hour (mph), meters per second (m/s) and feet per second (ft/s).
+In our mph calculator the default unit is mph (kph for metric-units countries), but you can change it to any of the common units.

 Average speed vs average velocity

-Imagine you drove a car 100 meters back and forth.
-You would drive a certain speed in each direction but you would have zero velocity, as velocity is measured as the rate at which the position of the car changes.
-Therefore it is enough to say that the average speed of a car was 50 mph but when calculating velocity we would have to add direction, let's say 50 mph east.
+Imagine you drove a car 100 meters forward and then 100 meters back.
+You would drive a certain average speed in each direction, but you would have zero average velocity, as velocity is measured as the rate at which the position of the car changes.
+Therefore, it is enough to say that the average speed of a car was 50 mph, but when calculating velocity we would have to add direction, let's say 50 mph east.